Philippines remembers thousands killed a year after typhoon Haiyan

 "We have felt a year's worth of the government's vicious abandonment, corruption, deceit, and repression, and have seen a year’s worth of news and studies that confirm this situation," Efleda Bautista, a leader of People Surge, a group of typhoon survivors, said.

-The protesters, some covered with mud to dramatize their plight, say they will burn a nine-foot effigy of the president later on Saturday in protest.
+The protesters, some covered with mud to dramatise their plight, say they will burn a nine-foot effigy of the president later on Saturday in protest.

 President Benigno Aquino, in a visit to nearby Samar island on Friday, unveiled a plan to relocate Tacloban airport away from the coastline and the building of more than 205,000 permanent homes to resettle displaced families.